akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/1-event-sourced-shopping-cart.md

 ## Running the sample

-The complete sample can be downloaded from github, but note that it also includes the next step of the guide:
+The complete sample can be downloaded from GitHub, but note that it also includes the next step of the guide:

   * Java: https://github.com/akka/akka-projection/tree/main/samples/grpc/shopping-cart-service-java
   * Scala: https://github.com/akka/akka-projection/tree/main/samples/grpc/shopping-cart-service-scala